zaphosting/docs/docs/battalion1944-firststeps-connect.md

 ---
 id: battalion1944-firststeps-connect
 title: "Battalion 1944: Connect to the server"
-description: "Information about various ways on how to connect to your Battalion 1944 server from ZAP-Hosting"
+description: "Discover how to connect to your Battalion 1944 server smoothly and enjoy uninterrupted gameplay → Learn more now"
 sidebar_label: Connect to the server
 services:
   - gameserver-beammp-battalion1944